No Onset of Labor within 24 Hours after Drop in Body Temperature in Dogs

 Immediate veterinary intervention is also necessary if the dog shows signs of exhaustion, dehydration, or shock, as these conditions can be life-threatening.

-It is important for the pet owner to monitor the dog’s temperature drop and to pay attention to whether labor starts.
-A Fieber thermometer can help to measure the body temperature regularly.
-If no labor occurs after 24 hours, this is a clear indication of a problem.
+It is important for the pet owner to monitor the dog’s temperature drop and watch for the onset of contractions.
+A clinical thermometer can help to measure the body temperature regularly.
+If no contractions occur after 24 hours, this is a clear indication of a problem.

-The veterinarian will conduct a thorough examination to determine the cause of the problem.
+The veterinarian will perform a thorough examination to determine the cause of the problem.
 This may include a physical examination to check the position of the puppies and ensure there are no mechanical obstructions.
-Ultrasound or X-ray images may also be used to determine the number and position of the puppies, as well as to assess the condition of the uterus.
+Ultrasound or X-rays can also be used to determine the number and position of the puppies and to assess the condition of the uterus.

 Additionally, blood tests can be performed to check the female dog’s hormone status and rule out possible infections or other health problems.

-The pet owner can help alleviate the situation by keeping the female dog in a calm and stress-free environment.
-Stress can further inhibit labor, so it is important to create a calming atmosphere.
+The pet owner can help provide relief by keeping the dog in a quiet and stress-free environment.
+Stress can further inhibit labor activity, so it is important to create a calming atmosphere.

-It is also helpful to encourage the dog to move around, as light exercise can stimulate labor.
-However, this should be done with caution and not be forced in order not to put unnecessary strain on the dog.
+It is also helpful to encourage the dog to move, as light movement can stimulate labor activity.
+However, this should be done with caution and not forced, so as not to put unnecessary strain on the dog.

-In some cases, the veterinarian may prescribe medication or hormones to promote labor.
+In some cases, the veterinarian may prescribe medication or hormones to promote contractions.
 However, this should only be done under veterinary supervision, as improper use can lead to further complications.

 If there are signs of exhaustion or dehydration, the dog should be provided with fresh water and, if recommended by the veterinarian, electrolyte solutions to support her fluid and electrolyte balance.